-7 Costly Interview Mistakes Made by Sales Professionals
+7 Common and costly Interview Mistakes Made by Sales Professionals

 With years of sales recruiting experience, we have compiled a list of top interview mistakes.
 Before you are tempted to say, “I already know this” read through this list and circle the top mistake you “might” be making.
 Seek interview feedback and continue making adjustments.